-Contained within this strategy are five key resource areas which in terms of time, money, assets and people respond to the long term strategic aspirations:
+This strategy contains five key resource areas which in terms of time, money, assets and people respond to the long term strategic aspirations for:

-- Financial Planning (Long Term Financial Plan LFTP)
+- Financial Planning

 - Workforce Planning

 - Asset Management Planning

-- Information and Technology Strategic Plan
+- Information and Technology Planning

-Community Engagement Framework
+- Community Engagement.

-Ous five resource areas underpin technical and policy guidance to guide the strategic implementation of our integrated planning.
+Our five resource areas underpin technical and policy guidance to guide the strategic implementation of our integrated planning.
 Moreover, Resourcing Strategy initiatives are reviewed annually to ensure they remain appropriate for the changing environment and to incorporate community feedback, and undergo a full comprehensive review following each Council election.